Dundee: Road

 Dundee is served by the A90 road, which connects the city to the M90 and Perth in the west with Forfar and Aberdeen in the north.
 The part of the road that is in the city is a dual carriageway and forms the city's main bypass on its north side, known as the Kingsway.
 East of the A90's Forfar Road junction, the Kingsway East continues as the A972 and meets the A92 at the Scott Fyffe roundabout.
 Travelling east, the A92 connects the city to Arbroath and Montrose and to the south with Fife, via the Tay Road Bridge.

 The A930 links the city with coastal settlements to the east, including Monifieth and Carnoustie.
 Progressing westward from where the A92 meets the Tay Road Bridge at the Riverside Roundabout, the A85 follows the southern boundary of the city along Riverside Drive and towards the A90 at the Swallow Roundabout.
 The A85 multiplexes with the A90 and diverges again at Perth.

 Also meeting the A92 and A85 at the Riverside Roundabout is the A991 Inner Ring Road, which surrounds the perimeter of the city centre, returning to the A92 on the east side of the Tay Road Bridge.
 The A923 Dundee to Dunkeld road meets the A991 at the Dudhope Roundabout, and the A929 links the A991 to the A90 via Forfar Road.

-Buses
+Bus

 Dundee has an extensive network of bus routes.
 The Seagate bus station is the city's main terminus for journeys out of town.
-Xplore Dundee operates most of the intra-city services, with other more rural services operated by Stagecoach Strathtay.
-The city's two railway stations are the main Dundee station, near the waterfront, which has now finished re-construction as part of the waterfront re-development programme and the much smaller Broughty Ferry station at the eastern end of the city.
+Xplore Dundee operates most of the intra-city services, with other more rural services operated by Stagecoach Strathtay and Moffat & Williamson.
+In the Dundee built‑up area, there are five railway stations: Invergowrie, Dundee, Broughty Ferry, Balmossie, and Monifieth.
+Although Invergowrie is part of Perth and Kinross, and Balmossie and Monifieth lie within Angus, all three form part of a contiguous urban area with Dundee.
+The main station, named Dundee, is situated near the waterfront and was rebuilt in 2018 as part of the waterfront redevelopment programme.
+The station now also includes a hotel and a Tesco Express.